giofontana/cheatsheet/ODF/OADP/README.md

 * Volume Backup/restore with restic via OADP operator v1.0 does not preserve data: https://access.redhat.com/solutions/6946011
 * OpenShift APIs for Data Protection (OADP) FAQ: https://access.redhat.com/articles/5456281
+* How to Backup and Restore Stateful Applications on OpenShift using OADP and ODF: https://cloud.redhat.com/blog/how-to-backup-and-restore-stateful-applications-on-openshift-using-oadp-and-odf
 * Backup and Recovery with OpenShift APIs for Data Protection (OADP): https://www.opensourcerers.org/2021/05/10/backup-and-recovery-with-openshift-apis-for-data-protection-oadp/

 # To check S3: